-Crazy Legs Conti was born in Boston, played high school basketball for Belmont High School and then sat the bench for three sports at Johns Hopkins University, where is also majored in Writing Seminars and minored in Film Studies.
+Crazy Legs Conti was born in Boston, played high school basketball for Belmont High School and then sat on the bench for three sports at Johns Hopkins University, where he also majored in Writing Seminars and minored in Film Studies.

 He moved to New York City and worked in the independent film industry for The Shooting Gallery, working with directors like Billy Bob Thornton, Al Pacino, and Morgan Spurlock.
 He left film producing to focus on his creative endeavors in writing, TV, and film.